drmcrooks/pocketsoc-docs-2025/docs/Trainees/exercise_six.md

 7. Let's now explore the "add event" option: this will allow us to generate an event based on the findings of our "malicious" webserver
 ![MISP add](images/misp_5.png)
 8. There are a number of options here: let's look at them:
-    - Date: self explanatory
+    - Date: Set the date to when the event is being recorded or occurred
 	- Distribution:
 	    - Your organisation only: will not be shared outside this instance
 		- This community only: will only be shared with instances in your community
 		- Connected communities: will be shared with any communities connected to yours but no further
 		- All communities: will be shared with any MISP instance any number of hops from you
-	- Threat level: self explanatory
+	- Threat level: severity of the event
 	- Analysis: allows you to specify whether these are your initial findings, part way through an extended analysis, or form the completed version of your findings
 	- Event Info: A brief description of the event
 	- Extends Event: Not used for a new incident, but could be used if you are basing your findings on another event